The message of Stand Strong • Stay Safe is simple:

 - Be assertive: you have the Power to Choose how to act.

 - Tell a trusted adult, and keep telling until you get the help you need.

 It is up to adults to keep children safe from.
 Sadly, children must often handle unsafe situations on their own.
 Like a vaccine against disease, Stand Strong • Stay Safe prepares children to act as their own first line of defense against unsafe situations.

 Stand Strong • Stay Safe teaches children about physical abuse, sexual abuse, emotional abuse, neglect, and bullying.
 They learn strategies to stand up for themselves and to contribute to the safety of others in their communities by avoiding secrets, standing up for victims of bullying, and treating others with kindness.
 The program prepares them to recognize abuse, set healthy boundaries, act assertively on behalf of themselves and others, and get help when they need it.

-Stand Strong • Stay Safe is available in two editions, one for Early Childhood and one for Elementary.
-The Early Childhood edition is appropriate for Pre-K through 1st Grade, while the Elementary edition is for students in 2nd Grade through 5th Grade.
+Stand Strong • Stay Safe is available in two editions, one for Early Childhood and one for Elementary – however, the Elementary program is differentiated into Lower Elementary and Upper Elementary.
+The Early Childhood edition is appropriate for Pre-K through 1st Grade, while the Elementary edition is for students in 2nd Grade through 3rd Grade (Lower Elementary) and 4th Grade through 5th Grade (Upper Elementary).
 The Early Childhood edition is available in Spanish, and the Elementary Spanish edition will launch soon.

 Book training now!